futureofcoding/futureofcoding.org/community.md

 ## Origin Story

-This community was started by Irvin Hwang as a Google Group in mid-2017 for organizing NYC meetups, but was quickly turned into a Slack and taken over by Steve Krouse when Irvin got busy with his job.
+This community was started by Irvin Hwang as a Google Group in mid-2017 for organizing NYC meetups, but was quickly turned into a Slack and taken over by Steve Krouse when Irvin got busy with his job, and then passed to Ivan Reese when Steve got busy with his life.

 ## Changelog